skrub-data/skrub/CONTRIBUTING.rst

    git clone https://github.com/<YOUR_NAME>/skrub

-It is advised to create a new branch every time you work on a new issue, to avoid confusion.
+It is advised to create a new branch every time you work on a new issue, to avoid confusion:

-Use the following command to create a branch:

 .. code:: console

    git switch -c branch_name

-For installing the development and documentation dependencies, please refer to the `installation process <https://skrub-data.org/stable/install.html#advanced-usage-for-contributors>`__, section *Advanced usage, for contributors*.
+Finally, install the dependencies by heading to the `installation process <https://skrub-data.org/stable/install.html#advanced-usage-for-contributors>`__, advanced usage section.

 Implementation
 ^^^^^^^^^^^^^^